j3k0/fxp-as3/README.md

 ## API Documentation

-**Important notice**: all functions provided by the API are "curryfied".
+**Important notice**: all functions provided by the API are "curried".
 If you don't know what that means, please read the [mostly adequate guide](https://github.com/DrBoolean/mostly-adequate-guide) before going any further.

  * [fxp.core.F](doc/fxp.core.F.md)
    * [core](doc/fxp.core.F.md)